NAMANBHATEJA57/Cenacle/README.md

 # Cenacle
 #Cenacle is a Social Media Platform
-#where you can interact with dif erent types of community, post your own content
+#where you can interact with different types of community, post your own content
 #and display your own thoughts